friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\unicode_quote3.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: # unicode quote not in pair; mistaken <
-    -->2: if a ‹ hello:
+       2: if a ‹ hello:
                ^

     Did you use copy-paste?